-The law on LGBT (lesbian, gay, bisexual, and transgender) issues in general has been developing rapidly on a federal level - despite the lack of specific mention of such groups in employment discrimination statutes, federal courts and agencies have been issuing new guidelines for LGBT employees (see below).
+The law on LGBT (lesbian, gay, bisexual, and transgender) issues in general has developed rapidly on a federal level - despite the lack of specific mention of such groups in employment discrimination statutes, federal courts and agencies have been issuing new guidelines for LGBT employees (see below).

 Texas state law (Chapter 21 of the Texas Labor Code) does not have any provision directly addressing these issues.
 However, since most Texas employers are also covered by federal employment laws, it is important to be aware of how federal agencies are interpreting the statutes they enforce.

-Some Texas cities have adopted local ordinances regarding LGBT discrimination in private employment (Austin, Dallas, Fort Worth, Plano).
+Some Texas cities have adopted local ordinances prohibiting LGBT discrimination in private employment (Austin, Dallas, Fort Worth, Plano).

 Foundational ruling: U.S. Supreme Court case of Price Waterhouse v.
 Hopkins, 490 U.S. 228 (1989) - the Court held that a female manager had been illegally discriminated against due to her failure to conform to established gender stereotypes.